-William Manchester’s epic and definitive account of President John F.
+William Manchester’s epic and definitive account of President John F. Kennedy’s assassination.

 Through hundreds of interviews, abundant travel and firsthand observation, and with unique access to the proceedings of the Warren Commission, Manchester conducted an exhaustive historical investigation, accumulating forty-five volumes of documents, exhibits, and transcribed tapes.
-His ultimate objective -- to set down as a whole the national and personal tragedy that was JFK’s assassination -- is brilliantly achieved in this galvanizing narrative, a book universally acclaimed as a landmark work of modern history.
+His ultimate objective — to set down as a whole the national and personal tragedy that was JFK’s assassination — is brilliantly achieved in this galvanizing narrative, a book universally acclaimed as a landmark work of modern history.

 Get recommended reads, deals, and more from Hachette